MHaringa/insurancerating/docs/index.md

 ## Notes

-This package is intended to reflect general actuarial pricing methodology.
+This package is intended for general actuarial pricing work.
 It does not contain proprietary models, data, or business logic.

 ## Learn more